TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

     >>> parser.parse_args(["--foo", "f1", "--foo", "f2", "f3", "f4"])
     Namespace(foo=['f1', 'f2', 'f3', 'f4'])

-You may also specify an arbitrary action by passing an Action subclass or other object that implements the same interface.
+You may also specify an arbitrary action by passing an Action subkundi or other object that implements the same interface.
 The recommended way to do this is to extend :class:`Action`, overriding the ``__call__`` method and optionally the ``__init__`` method.

 An example of a custom action::

-   >>> class FooAction(argparse.Action):
+   >>> kundi FooAction(argparse.Action):
    ...     def __init__(self, option_strings, dest, nargs=None, **kwargs):
    ...         if nargs is not None:
    ...             raise ValueError("nargs not allowed")